Dividend Portfolio 2023

 Who do We Purchase Stocks With?

-We buy and sell stocks with questrade.
-Their fees are some of the lowest in Canada and 0 commissions on etf purchases.
+We buy and sell stocks with questrade and Rbc.
+Questrade fees are some of the lowest in Canada and charge$0 commissions on etf purchases.
 We may transfer our existing rbc holdings to questrade.

 Our dividend portfolio is strictly for entertainment.
 While I hold these stocks , they may not be a good buy at the moment.
 Things change and prices are always fluctuating.
 Do your own research before you make any purchases.
 I can’t be held for responsible for any losses you may incur.

 Here’s a list of the current Companies we own in our Registered accounts.